geirolz/toolkit/docs/source/README.md

  <img src="images/LOGO_1.png" alt="logo" width="50%"/>
 </div>

-A small toolkit to build functional app with managed resources.
+Toolkit is a lightweight and non-intrusive open-source library designed to simplify the development of typed and declarative applications in Scala.

+It offers a functional approach to building applications by managing resources and dependencies, allowing developers to focus on the core aspects of their application logic.

-Please, drop a ⭐️ if you are interested in this project and you want to support it
+Please, drop a ⭐️ if you are interested in this project and you want to support it.

+## Features

+- **Resource Management:** Toolkit simplifies the management of application resources, such as configuration settings, logging, and custom resources.
+By abstracting away the resource handling, it reduces boilerplate code and provides a clean and concise syntax for managing resources.

+- **Dependency Injection:** The library provides a straightforward way to handle application dependencies.
+It allows you to define and inject application-specific services and repositories, encouraging modular and testable code.

+- **Declarative Syntax:** Toolkit promotes a declarative coding style, where you can describe the structure and behavior of your application in a clear and concise manner.
+This leads to code that is easier to understand, reason about, and maintain.

+## Notes

+- All dependencies and resources are released at the end of the app execution as defined as `Resource[F, *]`.
+- If you need to release a resource before the end of the app execution you should use `Resource.use` or equivalent to build what you need as dependency.
+- If you need to run an infinite task using `provide*` you should use `F.never` or equivalent to keep the task running.

 ## Getting Started

+To get started with Toolkit, follow these steps:

+1. **Installation:** Include the library as a dependency in your Scala project.
+You can find the latest version and installation instructions in the [Toolkit GitHub repository](https://github.com/geirolz/toolkit).

 ```sbt
 libraryDependencies += "com.github.geirolz" %% "toolkit" % "@VERSION@"
 ```

-Check the full example [here](https://github.com/geirolz/toolkit/tree/main/example)

-- `dependsOn` let you define the app dependencies expressed by a `Resource[F, DEPENDENCIES]`
-- `provideOne` let you define the app logic expressed by an `F[?]`
-- `provide` let you define the app provided services expressed by a `List[F[?]]` which will be run in parallel
-- `provideF` let you define the app provided services expressed by a `F[List[F[?]]]` which will be run in parallel

-NOTE:
-- All dependencies and resources are released at the end of the app execution as defined as `Resource[F, *]`.
-- If you need to release a resource before the end of the app execution you should use `Resource.use` or equivalent to build what you need as dependency.
-- If you need to run an infinite task using `provide*` you should use `F.never` or equivalent to keep the task running.

-Given
+2. **Define Your Application:** Create a new Scala objects or classes that represents your application dependencies and resources.

 ```scala mdoc:silent
 import cats.Show